Ken Block: 2008

 In 2008, Block was provided with a brand-new rally-prepped 2008 Subaru WRX STi to compete.
-Block decided to compete in the Rallye Baie-des Chaleurs of the Canadian Rally Championship to gain some experience with his new 2008 rally car and prepare for the World Rally Championships later in the year.
-Block gained his first Canadian rally win at the event.
+Block competed in the Rallye Baie-des Chaleurs of the Canadian Rally Championship to gain some experience with his new 2008 rally car and prepare for the World Rally Championships later in the year.
+He gained his first Canadian rally win at the event.
 This was only the second event for the new car.
 Block and his co-driver were unable to get any championship points at the event due to not having a Canadian competition license.

 Block competed in the Rally New York USA competition and finished in first place.

 In the X Games XIV rally competition, Block finished tied for third place with Dave Mirra.
 This occurrence was due to both competitors having issues with their car.
 Block, who made it to the semi-finals of the event, had a radiator problem after landing the car awkwardly on a jump.
 With both bronze place competitors in damaged cars unable to compete, the medals were awarded to both of them.

 Block competed in the 2008 Rally America National championship, which concluded on October 17, 2008.
 In the event, he finished second overall with a strong victory in the last event.
 In the Lake Superior Performance Rally (LSPR) stage, Block finished over one minute ahead of his next closest competitor and secured the second overall position.
 Next up for Block this rally season is three World Rally Championship events.